OSHA 10 Training: Complete Guide, Requirements & Cost

 Does my OSHA 10 card expire?

-No, OSHA 10 cards do not have an expiration date.
+Federally, OSHA 10 cards do not have an expiration date.
 However, some employers or local regulations may require you to take a refresher course every three to five years.
+For example, states like Connecticut and Nevada require retraining every five years for certain workers.

 How much does OSHA 10 training cost?